What are the Challenges?

 This requires collecting historical data from legacy machineries which is difficult for companies to do.
 Industrial Internet of Things (IIoT) solutions solve that challenge by combining machine to machine communications.
 IIoT brings industrial devises connected by communication technologies that results in the systems that can monitor, collect, exchange and deliver valuable insights.

-Benefits of Manufacturing Analytics
+What are the Benefits of Manufacturing Analytics?

 Improving quality assurance have direct impact on the revenue streams, in addition to the quality, diminishing capacity constraints on the factory floor through data insights enable business to fulfill exceeding demand requests.